ferrufino/ferrufino.github.io/_posts/2021-06-19-hello-world.md

 This is a new test I'm embarking to mainly make myself accountable of things I'm learning and hopefully help others in the process.

-Feedback is always welcome, please reachout through Twitter for any questions.
+Feedback is always welcome, please reachout through Twitter for any question.

 Thank you!

-- Gustavo
+Gustavo